setrar/Jazzkell/examples/README.md

 ### :a: without installing the `Jazzkell` Library

-You can only run 4 examples:
+You can run 4 individual examples by loading them using their filenames

 - [ ] SimpleWalkingBass